-On 25th May 2018, the General Data Protection Regulation (GDPR) will become law in all European member states, even though the UK is due to exit the EU, the GDPR will still be applicable to the UK through equivalent domestic law or single market membership.
+On 25th May 2018, the General Data Protection Regulation (GDPR) became law in all European member states, even though the UK is due to exit the EU, the GDPR will still be applicable to the UK through equivalent domestic law or single market membership.

-The new Regulation will replace the current Data Protection Act 1998 (DPA) which was developed at a time when most data processing was still paper-based.
+The Data Protection Act 2018 (DPA 2018) brought the Regulation into UK law, replacing the Data Protection Act 1998 (DPA 1998) which was developed at a time when most data processing was still paper-based.
 There was also a limited understanding of the impact that technology would have on the way we process data.

 The GDPR is designed to offer effective legislation for 21st Century Data Processing, the core principles are largely the same as the existing Data Protection Act, however there have been key changes and enhancements that are important to understand if you want to remain compliant with the new law.

-One of the lawful basis’ for processing data and under the Data Protection Act, probably the most common grounds for processing.
+One of the lawful bases for processing data and under the Data Protection Act 1998, probably the most common grounds for processing.
 Under the GDPR, the requirements for using consent as your lawful basis have been set higher than ever before.
-Consent needs to be gained, recorded and managed in a much more comprehensive manner than under the Data Protection Act, a draft document providing guidance to the changes around consent requirements under the GDPR has been produced by the ICO, which is expected to be finalised in the first half of April 2018.
+Consent needs to be gained, recorded and managed in a much more comprehensive manner than under the Data Protection Act 1998; guidance on the changes around consent requirements under the GDPR has been produced by the ICO, which is published on their website.

 The service that we provide to you means that Esendex is the Data Processor of the information that you share with us for the purpose of transmitting communications and you are the Data Controller.